 The glory of Babylon has faded but its wisdom has been preserved for us.
-For this we are indebted to their form of records.
+For this, we are indebted to their form of records.
 In that distant day, the use of paper had not been invented.
 Instead, they laboriously engraved their writing upon tablets of moist clay.
 When completed, these were baked and became hard tile.
-In size, they were about six by eight inches, and an inch in thickness.
+In size, they were about six by eight inches and an inch in thickness.

 These clay tablets, as they are commonly called, were used much as we use modern forms of writing.
-Upon them were engraved legends, poetry, history, transcriptions of royal decrees, the laws of the land, titles to property, promissory notes and even letters which were dispatched by messengers to distant cities.
-From these clay tablets we are permitted an insight into the intimate, personal affairs of the people.
+Upon them were engraved legends, poetry, history, transcriptions of royal decrees, the laws of the land, titles to property, promissory notes, and even letters that were dispatched by messengers to distant cities.
+From these clay tablets, we are permitted an insight into the intimate, personal affairs of the people.
 For example, one tablet, evidently from the records of a country storekeeper, relates that upon the given date a certain named customer brought in a cow and exchanged it for seven sacks of wheat, three being delivered at the time and the other four to await the customer’s pleasure.

 Five Laws of Gold